Geolykt/Presence/README.md

    - Map of claims via /claims map
    - Player trust system
    - Integrated scoreboard (visible via /claims togglesb)
+   - Abillity for users to create chunk groups, which have their own permissions set up (usefull for public farms)
+   - Abillity for players to allow/disallow certain actions for different people (also usefull for public farms)
+   - Mostly atomic backend (i. e. other plugins can access as much data as they want on another thread without there being a performance penalty)

 ## Placeholder documentation: